alces-software/clusterware/INSTALL.md

    sudo -s
    ```

-2. Set the `alces_OS` environment variable to match the distribution on which you are installing.
+2. Set the `cw_DIST` environment variable to match the distribution on which you are installing.
 Currently supported options are `el6` and `el7`:

      ```bash
-     export alces_OS=el7
+     export cw_DIST=el7
      ```

 3. Invoke installation by piping output from `curl` to `bash`: